List of Seattle Reign FC players

-OL Reign is an American soccer club founded in 2012 as Seattle Reign FC.
+Seattle Reign FC is an American soccer club founded in 2012.
 The club is an inaugural member of the National Women's Soccer League (NWSL) and began playing in the 2013 NWSL season.

-This list includes all players who have made at least one competitive appearance for OL Reign.
+This list includes all players who have made at least one competitive appearance for Seattle Reign FC.
 Playing statistics are correct As of 7 November 2025, and they are updated once a year after the conclusion of the NWSL season.